Genital Reconstructive Fellowship Program:

 Length of Fellowship:

 Send your CV, head shot, personal statement, 3 letters of recommendation, and the standard UIC graduate medical education form via email to email@example.com

-Applications for the 2022-23 fellowship are being accepted and interviews will be held in Winter 2022.
+Applications for the 2025-2026 fellowship are being accepted and interviews are being held now.